gjtorikian/Earthbound-Battle-Backgrounds/README.md

 Different backgrounds use different distortion effects.

+### Building

+First, make sure you call `ndk-build` in the root directory.
+Then, just run the Android application through Eclipse.

 ### License

 This app is in no way endorsed or affiliated by Nintendo, Ape, HAL Laboratory, Shigesato Itoi, e.t.c.
 It's licensed under the GPL License, Version 3.
 You may obtain a copy of the License at [http://www.gnu.org/licenses](http://www.gnu.org/licenses).

 ### Donations